Informational Interview Fact Sheet

 - Address any relevant school policies that may apply (in the way that field trips may be handled).

-- Make sure the employer partners are good matches for the careers students/learners are interested in.
+- Make sure the employer partners are good matches for the careers learners are interested in.

 - Prepare teachers/faculty and encourage them to support the informational interviews and reflect them in their classroom activities.
 Share the Teacher/Faculty Tip Sheet.

-- Have teachers/faculty help create learning objectives and work with students/learners to prepare a list of questions to ask in the interview.
+- Have teachers/faculty help create learning objectives and work with learners to prepare a list of questions to ask in the interview.

 - Create and provide appropriate support materials for distribution to employee volunteers who will participate in an interview.
 Share the Employer Tip Sheet.

 - Work with employee volunteers to help them prepare for the interview.
-Discuss best methods for being real with and engaging students.
+Discuss best methods for being real with and engaging learners.

-- Arrange for student/learner transportation and other logistics.
+- Arrange for learner transportation and other logistics.

 - Find out if safety gear is required and, if so, arrange for it to be provided.

-- Have the student/learner call or email the staff member/company to confirm the details for the informational interview.
+- Have the learner call or email the staff member/company to confirm the details for the informational interview.
 Ideally, it should take place at the worksite.
 If it’s a telephone or online hybrid activity, confirm the technical details, time and format.

 After The Informational Interview:

 - Document the informational interview in ELENA.
-Review feedback from interviewed employees, students/learners and teachers/faculty and summarize results.
+Review feedback from interviewed employees, learners and teachers/faculty and summarize results.
 Make recommendations for improvements.

-- Help students/learners update their career development plan and think about any next steps they would like to take to further their career goals.
+- Help learners update their career development plan and think about any next steps they would like to take to further their career goals.